benjaminesser/pathofinder/README.md

 # Installation

-To install snpfinder, you will need Python 3.6 or higher.
+To install `snpfinder`, you will need Python 3.6 or higher.
 You can install it directly from GitHub using the following commands:

 ```bash
 git clone https://github.com/benjaminesser/snpfinder.git
 cd snpfinder
 python3 setup.py install
 ```

 # Usage

-To use snpfinder, you need to prepare your genomic data in the mpileup format.
-Once you have your data ready, you can run snpfinder as follows:
+To use `snpfinder`, you need to prepare your genomic data in the mpileup format.
+Once you have your data ready, you can run `snpfinder` as follows:
 ```
 snpfinder [your_data.mpileup] [optional arguments]
 ```